FAQ

 Q: Do programs deployed via Arch require a separate gas token?

-A: No, programs are deployed and interacted with via BTC, therefore no additional token is necessary as a either a developer or a user when deploying or otherwise interacting with programs deployed via Arch.
+A: No, programs are deployed and interacted with via Bitcoin, therefore no additional token is necessary as a either a developer or a user when deploying or otherwise interacting with programs deployed via Arch.

 Q: How is gas paid for in the network?